ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 </details>

 {{% notice info %}}
 If you run this Ansible Playbook multiple times, you will notice the **awx.awx.tower_credential** module is not idempotent!
 Since we store the SSH key encrypted, the Ansible Module is unable to verify it has already been set and didn't change.
-This is what we want and expect from a secure system, but it also means Ansible has no means to verify it and hence overrides the password every time the Ansible Playbook is executed.
+This is what we want and expect from a secure system, but it also means Ansible has no means to verify it and hence overrides the SSH key or password every time the Ansible Playbook is executed.
 {{% /notice %}}

 Run and test your playbook and verify everything works as expected, by logging ino the Automation Controller Web UI.

 ## Create Projects

-The Ansible content used in this lab is hosted on Github.
+The Ansible content used in this lab is hosted on Github in the project [https://github.com/goetzrieger/ansible-labs-playbooks.git](https://github.com/goetzrieger/ansible-labs-playbooks.git).
 The next step is to add a project to import the Ansible Playbooks.
 As before, try to figure out the necessary parameters by reading the documentation of the **awx.awx.tower_project** module documentation.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>